 She’s A Published Author

 On September 18, 2018, Beth’s first book, Imagine It Forward was released.
 In it, she and her co-author, Tahl Raz, confront change.
 Change is hard for most of us.
 We all can become resistant.

 So, Beth teaches us how to grapple with the changes we face every day, on a personal and professional level.
 With a highly-detailed blueprint, Beth points in the direction of change and gently nudges us off the ledge.
 One of her editorial reviews reads:

-She’s One of Fortune and Forbes World’s Most Powerful Women
+Beth Comstock Is One Of Fortune And Forbes World’s Most Powerful Women

 Every year Fortune ranks the 50 most influential and powerful women in business, from chairs to executives.
 Forbes does the same thing.
 They scour the business world and highlight 100 women they consider to be the smartest and toughest entrepreneurs, CEOs, philanthropists, and more.